knightsUCF/PocketCity/app/vision.md

 POCKET CITIES

-Pocket Cities is a real time strategy game mixed with Tamagotchi.
+Pocket Cities is a real time strategy game mixed with rpg elements and Tamagotchi.
 In Pocket Cities you start building a city from scratch.
 You start building in blackness and slowly expand.

 [Tamagotchi] Pets have a Hunger meter, Happy meter, Bracelet meter and Discipline meter to determine how healthy and well behaved the pet is.